akshaymahajans/Discovery-Hiring-Analyst-2016/README.md

 # Data Analysis Task

-Task description and data for candidates applying to be a Data Analyst in the [Discovery department](https://www.mediawiki.org/wiki/Wikimedia_Discovery) at [Wikimedia Foundation](https://wikimediafoundation.org/wiki/Home).
+Task description and data for candidates applying to be a Data Analyst in the DSBA team at Branch.

 ## Background

-Discovery (and other teams within the Foundation) rely on *event logging* (EL) to track a variety of performance and usage metrics to help us make decisions.
-Specifically, Discovery is interested in:
+Branch's core platform relies on a concept known as a *Persona* ID -- a persona ID is a unique identifier for a pattern of activity of app usage and link clicks.
+Specifically, DSBA is interested in:

-- *clickthrough rate*: the proportion of search sessions where the user clicked on one of the results displayed
+- *open rate*: the proportion of sessions where the persona opened an app
-- *zero results rate*: the proportion of searches that yielded 0 results
+- *campaign click-to-install rate* - the proportion of marketing campaign clicks where the persona ultimately installed the app

 and other metrics outside the scope of this task.
-EL uses JavaScript to asynchronously send messages (events) to our servers when the user has performed specific actions.
-In this task, you will analyze a subset of our event logs.
+Persona derives its data from Javascript cookies, which send information about the user's device and web browser to our servers when a persona engages with a Branch link.
+In this task, you will analyze a subset of our Persona data.

 ## Task